 In infants, a pneumothorax can be the result of respiratory distress syndrome, a condition found most often in premature babies.
 These infants lack the surfactants that help the air sacs on their lungs stay open.
 When they are put on a breathing machine (ventilator) the air sacs can burst, causing air to leak into the chest cavity.

-As serious as a collapsed lung sounds, it is usually easily treated with minimally invasive surgery.
-Often, a collapsed lung will heal by itself.
+As serious as a collapsed lung sounds, it's usually easily treated with minimally invasive surgery, a chest tube to relieve pressure and supplemental oxygen.
+Often, a collapsed lung simply requires observation and will heal itself.